wagood/laralist/README.md

 * [Lift](https://github.com/WendellAdriel/laravel-lift) for Laravel is a package that boosts your Eloquent Models in Laravel.
 It lets you create public properties in Eloquent Models that match your table schema.
 This makes your models easier to read and work with in any IDE.
 ![Supported PHP Versions](https://img.shields.io/badge/PHP-8.2%2B-blue?style=flat-square)
 ![Supported Laravel Versions](https://img.shields.io/badge/Laravel-9+%2B-blue?style=flat-square) <!-- eloquent, model, migration -->

+* [Linen](https://github.com/glhd/linen) is a lightweight spreadsheet utility for Laravel.
+It's a simple wrapper for openspout with some data normalization conveniences.

 * [Location](https://github.com/stevebauman/location) Retrieve a visitor's location from their IP address using various services. <!-- location, maxmind -->
 ![Supported PHP Versions](https://img.shields.io/badge/PHP-8.1%2B-blue?style=flat-square)